harmony-one/x/progress/frank-egloff.md

+2023-12-07 Thu: Worked on unit tests for the Voice AI project.
+Improved unit tests of [AppleSignInManager class](https://github.com/harmony-one/x/pull/330).

-2023-12-06: Added Custom Instructions, Shortcode Intents and speech recognition texts to [string catalogs](https://github.com/harmony-one/x/pull/318).
+2023-12-06 Wed: Added Custom Instructions, Shortcode Intents and speech recognition texts to [string catalogs](https://github.com/harmony-one/x/pull/318).
 Worked on UserAPI [unit tests](https://github.com/harmony-one/x/pull/324).
 Added Custom Modes [trigger logic](https://github.com/harmony-one/x/pull/325) for Voice AI Settings.
 Also, worked on HarmonyOneBot issues with text-to-voice and translation commands.

 2023-12-05 Tue: Researched language localization for iOS Swift.
 Finally, implemented a [String Catalog](https://github.com/harmony-one/x/pull/318/) to handle language localization in a single file location.
 Still need to figure out what to do with the texts-related function on the Texts folder.